 Though traffic signal coordination is a major element in the effort to maximize traffic flow and improve the performance of the street system, not all streets warrant coordination.
 A street is selected for coordination if it carries a certain amount of traffic along the major route during peak hours.
-In most cases, coordination is active in the morning and late afternoon on weekdays.
+In most cases, coordination is active during busier time periods, which could include the morning and afternoon peak periods on weekdays on less busy corridors or all day on busier corridors.
 Outside of these hours, the individual signals operate on a "first-come-first-served" or traffic activated basis.
 Coordinated signal systems result in fewer stops on the major street.
 Fewer stops will lead to improved traffic flow, fewer crashes, more uniform vehicle speeds, as well as reduced fuel consumption, pollutant emissions, and operating costs.
 The benefits of coordinated signal timing are well known.

 Advantages of good traffic progression: